top of page

 2) A full jazz ensemble that tackles more challenging music, while still being a good time socially.
 Think of it as the Thrillumni Band.

-When we move to the two ensemble model, alums can ask/volunteer to be in both groups.
+If/when we move to the two ensemble model, alums can ask/volunteer to be in both groups.
 But only if one's "dual" participation doesn't preclude someone else's involvement with at least one of the ensembles.
 We want to involve as many friends as we can.

 • Finally, if we have an overabundance of interest on a particular instrument, how might we decide who participates in an ensemble?